Skip to main content

 Largem6i.2xlarge (8 vCPU, 32 GB)~$280

-Example: A warm pool of 2 m6i.xlarge (Regular) instances costs approximately $280/month in us-east-1.
-For a team of 20 engineers, that is $14/engineer/month to eliminate startup latency.
+Example: A warm pool configured with min-size = 0 and max-size = 3 using m6i.xlarge (Regular) instances might average 1 running instance during business hours and 0 outside of them.
+That costs roughly $70–100/month instead of $280/month for a fixed pool of 2.
 EBS volume costs are additional but typically small relative to compute, roughly $0.08/GB/month for gp3 volumes.

 Viewing warm pool costs in AWS